King’s High Senior Management Team

 Celia studied Classics at Trinity College, Oxford where she was also a choral scholar.
 She completed her Masters in European Cultures at Birkbeck College while undertaking her PGCE at King’s College London.
 She taught Latin and Greek at King’s College School, Wimbledon for over a decade, with key roles in the school’s pastoral team during a period of significant development.

 Since moving to King’s High as Head of Key Stage 4 in 2018, she has loved the energy of such a forward-looking school.
-She continues to teach Latin as well as the Create, Curiosity and PSHEE programmes.
+She continues to teach Latin as well as the Create, Curiosity and PSHEE programmes and became Head of Sixth Form in 2021.

 Dr Tony Chamberlain – Director of Studies